MonkWho/pfatt/README.md

 If you don't see traffic being bridged between `ngeth0` and `$ONT_IF`, then netgraph is not  setup correctly.

 If the VLAN0 traffic is being properly handled, next pfSense will need to request an IP. `ngeth0` needs to DHCP using the authorized MAC address.
-You should see an untagged DCHP request on `ngeth0` carry over to the `$ONT_IF` interface gged as VLAN0.
+You should see an untagged DCHP request on `ngeth0` carry over to the `$ONT_IF` interface tagged as VLAN0.
 Then you should get a DHCP response and you're in business.

+## Promiscuous Mode

+I had to put my `$RG_IF` in promiscuous mode with `/sbin/ifconfig $RG_IF promisc`.
+Otherwise, the EAP packets would not bridge.
+I'm not sure if this is due to my USB NIC or a requirement for everyone.

 ## netgraph

 The netgraph system provides a uniform and modular system for the implementation of kernel objects which perform various networking functions.
+If you're unfamilar with netgraph, this [tutorial](http://www.netbsd.org/gallery/presentations/ast/2012_AsiaBSDCon/Tutorial_NETGRAPH.pdf) is a great introduction.

 Your netgraph should look something like this:

 ![netgraph](img/ngctl.png)

+In this setup, the `ue0` interface is my `$RG_IF` and the `bce0` interface is my `$ONT_IF`.
+You can generate your own graphviz via `ngctl dot`.
+Copy the output and paste it at [webgraphviz.com](http://www.webgraphviz.com/).

 Try these commands to inspect whether netgraph is configured properly.